 Depending on your perspective, this post will either be a helpful public service message, or an indulgence in nonsense.
 Kind of like seatbelt advisements.
+I fall firmly into the camp of the former on this one, by the way, but some unerringly thumb their noses at sound advice under the guise of freedom, even if that freedom means wrapping their face around their steering wheel.

 If you are fascinated by history, have gorged yourself in your youth on medieval-themed movies, or find yourself in the exciting yet precarious position of moving to Germany, then please read on.
 If none of these sound like you, then please kindly go back to whatever it was you were doing before you stumbled across this post.
 In return, I will remove the only keywords that could have brought you here by mistake: “model” and “fashion”.
 Okay, and maybe “couture”, but I’m keeping it cause it sounds fancy.